-The result is an elongated, error-prone, and disconnected process with documents created in Word and Excel sitting in different repositories across multiple brands, business units, and countries with little centralised visibility.
+The result is an elongated, error-prone, and disconnected process with little centralised visibility.

-Automating your CapEx approval workflow solves these challenges and offers significant benefits over a manual process.
-In this blog, we reveal 12 benefits of automating your CapEx approval process with CapEx approval software.
+In this blog, we reveal 12 benefits of automating your capital expenditure approval process with workflow automation software.

 Another benefit of CapEx automation is the ability to automate the routing of completed CapEx requisition forms through bespoke authorisation paths based on asset category, business unit, budgets, and authorisation limits.